 - The customer says they would like to buy an item.

-- They leave and you never see them again.
+- They leave, and you never see them again.

-Now how much would your sales increase if you could change that last part to “they come back and buy something else” or even “they come back with a friend and they both buy something?”
+Now how much would your sales increase if you could change that last part to “They come back and buy something else,” or even, “They come back with a friend and they both buy something?”

-So anything you can do to encourage someone who has bought something from you to return and buy something else from you is a great thing.
+Lots, right?
+Here's the final secret: The money is in the return customer, not the new one.
+Anything you can do to encourage someone who has bought something from you to return and buy something else from you is a great thing.

 That’s why so many businesses have jumped on the loyalty program bandwagon.

-Engage First; Then Sell
+Engage First, Then Sell